-Host antibody detection
+- Host antibody detection

 However, these tests are likely going to be expensive and your doctor will likely tell you “No” until you can prove that it’s necessary.
 I suspect that the denial of such tests really has more to do with their ignorance than your need though.
-You also need to know that your doctor may be a little bias and will not want to be schooled by you.
+You also need to know that your doctor may be a little bias and will likely not want to be schooled by you.
 They might even deny the possibility because you haven’t traveled to some distant destination.
 Or, they may deny the possibility because they are still operating under the assumption that parasites can’t spread the way you have implied they did.

 The point is that you may need to find a different doctor.
-An Infectious Disease doctor or a Travel Doctor might come in handy if you can get them to listen.
-Try to locate one of these in your area.
-I’ll talk more about this in a little bit.
-However, don’t make the appointment yet though because you’ve got some work to do before you make the visit.
+However, don’t make the appointment yet.
+You’ve got some work to do before you make the appointment.

-	I should probably inform you of the following as well because there are a few problems that contribute to your doctor’s lack of understanding.
+I should probably inform you of the following because there are a few problems that contribute to your doctor’s lack of understanding.

 - Many doctors (especially in the United States) are not taught that parasites can be that big of an issue.
 In fact, some doctors believe it’s “impossible”.
 Minus a few that are well known, parasites are often the neglected “pathogen”… unless it comes to food or your pets.
 This is a bad approach considering about half of the planet’s organisms are parasitic.
 Of course, we need to worry about parasites!

 - Most doctors are not motivated to look under a microscope themselves.
 This is just sad.
 Of course, many doctors don’t even know how to culture bacteria anymore so what should we expect?